themetalfleece/neogma-docs/docs/md/docs/Models/Overview.md

 # Models Overview

-TODO link Instance
 Models provide lots of functions to automate creating, reading, updating, and deleting nodes and relationships.
-Every time a node is created or fetched from the database, an Instance of this Model is created and provides access to its properties and other helper methods.
+Every time a node is created or fetched from the database, an [Instance](./Instances) of this Model is created and provides access to its properties and other helper methods.

 To provide that functionality, a model definition needs the following configuration:
 * The label(s) that the nodes have.